-Regular monitoring by an experienced scout is recommended following release to check the beetles are established.
-Booster releases may be needed in crops with heavy scale infestations.
+Regular monitoring is recommended following release to check that Chilocorus have established.
+Top-up releases may be needed in crops with heavy scale infestations.
 Do not expect to see adult beetles readily after release.
-Note that the larvae are very different from the adult beetles.
+Note that the larvae look very different to adult beetles.

 Cultural practices to aid establishment

-Sleeve cages: When releasing adult ladybird beetles, we recommend the use of sleeve cages to aid in the establishment of a local breeding population.
-You can purchase our beetle bag sleeve cage product or view our tips for establishing a ladybird population blog article for details about how to make your own sleeve cage.
+- When releasing adult ladybird beetles, we recommend the use of sleeve cages to monitor and aid in the establishment of a local breeding population.
+You can purchase our ‘beetle bags’ or make your own sleeve cages.